Tuesday, March 09, 2010

 It's a small quibble, maybe just a little something to make a fuss over; a single word change.
 But I'm convinced it makes a difference, as we repeat it practice after practice, huddle after huddle, one word change become a thousand word choices over a season's time.
 If you as a coach make it about you, players are invited to take you or leave you.
 But they're not on the team because you're the coach, or the captain.
 You ain't that special.
 They're on the team because they love playing Ultimate, love being on a team, and want to work hard for the team so that they may personally feel more accomplished.
 If they hear that you need them to try harder, their inner monologue gives you a parenthesized "fuck you".
 You work harder, bitch.

 But listen to the difference.
 Say instead, "We're slacking.
 When we showed up at tryouts and went around the circle after making the team, we all promised each other we wouldn't shy from the hard work.
 We knew there would be hard work, challenges.
 Here's one, right now.
 Right fucking now.
-So we can go back on our promises to ourselves, to each other, or we can sack the fuck up and play with some heart.
+So we can go back on our promises to ourselves, to each other, or we can sack up and play with some heart.
 The team is better than this.
 We are better than this.
 Right now, we have to work harder."

 At my high school it's never about me.
 When I enforce rules they're never enforced because I want them to be.
 We do things in my office because the students are there to learn to be winners.
 They want to be winners, they want to be great.
 I remind them of this desire they have, this picture of themselves they hold in their head.
 You want to be a beast.
 You said you wanted to go to college.
 This is what it takes.
 It takes hard work.
 I'm here to help you not quit on yourself.
 You need to put your head down and put in the time, for you, right now.
 I see that person you want to be, poking out from within you; now sit down, focus, and let the beast loose.
 You deserve it; you owe it to yourself.
 Do it for you.